 In the red toolbar, click the gear icon.

-- To return to your mailbox, at the upper left, click Options (or the arrow next to it).
+- To return to your mailbox, close the Settings pane.

 Microsoft's article describing how to train Focused Inbox will help you organize things in the way that suits you best.